-The 6th International Show Features The Following Artists: Diane Amato/Lisa Morton (NC), Elizabeth Buchanan (IL), Holly Cole (AZ), Judy Cooperman (NY), Sara Dankert (NY), Phuong M. Do (NY), Sarah Ferguson (NY), Pamela Hobbs (IL), Alexa Hoyer (MO), Christine LaFaso (IL), Sung-eun Lee (MI), Maria Lobo (Hong Kong), Joann McEwen (IL), Anne Mondro (MI), Deborah Brown Penrose (CA), Tea Popovic (Serbia and Montenegro), Rebecca Rhees (SC), Paula Ross (Germany), Yvette Kaiser Smith (IL), Jill Sutton (IL) and Jing Zhou (CA).
-The artists are from various regions in the US, from Hong Kong, Serbia and Germany.
+Exhibiting Artists: Diane Amato/Lisa Morton (NC), Elizabeth Buchanan (IL), Holly Cole (AZ), Judy Cooperman (NY), Sara Dankert (NY), Phuong M. Do (NY), Sarah Ferguson (NY), Pamela Hobbs (IL), Alexa Hoyer (MO), Christine LaFaso (IL), Sung-eun Lee (MI), Maria Lobo (Hong Kong), Joann McEwen (IL), Anne Mondro (MI), Deborah Brown Penrose (CA), Tea Popovic (Serbia and Montenegro), Rebecca Rhees (SC), Paula Ross (Germany), Yvette Kaiser Smith (IL), Jill Sutton (IL) and Jing Zhou (CA).

 Lisa Phillips is the Henry Luce III Director of the New Museum of Contemporary Art in New York, an institution devoted to advancing innovative art and artistic practice as a vital social force.
 As a curator at both the New Museum and at the Whitney Museum, she has contributed to numerous exhibition catalogues, including those on the work of Mike McCarthy, Charles Ray, Helio Oititica, Terry Perkins, Pierre et Gilles, and Richard Prince.
 She was written the books Beat Culture and the New America, 1950-1955 and The American Century: Art and Culture, 1955-2000.